-Although while there is some level of competition in every form of entertainment…
+Although there is some level of competition in every form of entertainment…

-You might be shocked to learn that stand-up comedy is really not nearly as cutthroat as it might first appear to be.
+You might be shocked to find that stand-up comedy is really not nearly as cutthroat as it might first appear to be.

 And at most comedy open mic nights, there are usually 20-30 spots that are booked.